-The selected applicants will have the opportunity to gain knowledge and practical hands-on experience through participation in meetings with leading experts in public health and immunizations, federal and state vaccine policy groups, and vaccine manufacturers.
+Selected applicants will have the opportunity to gain knowledge and practical hands-on experience of vaccine policy through participation in meetings with leading experts in public health and immunizations, federal and state vaccine policy groups, and vaccine manufacturers.

 - Applicant must be a U.S. citizen.

-- Applicant must submit a CV, letter of interest, and complete a conflict of interest form.
+- Applicant must submit a curriculum vitae (CV) and letter of interest.

-- Applicant’s institution, practice and/or department chair must submit a letter agreeing to commit 10% FTE protected time for the applicant to complete the fellowship.
+- Applicant’s institution, practice, and/or department chair must submit a letter agreeing to commit 10% of FTE protected time for the applicant to complete the fellowship.

 - Applicant must commit to travel time for appropriate meetings (see Fellowship Description).

 - Because funding support for the AAFP Vaccine Science Fellowships is provided by Merck & Co., Inc., the selected applicants may be disclosed by Merck and posted on a public website by the Centers for Medicare & Medicaid Services as covered recipients under the Physician Payments Sunshine Act, codified at 42 CFR, Parts 402 and 403.
 The funder will have no input into or control over selection of fellows or content of the fellowships.